 Week 1 – Introduction: Hip-Hop & the Academy

-W 1/25 What do we gain from the academic study of hip-hop?
+What do we gain from the academic study of hip-hop?
 And what do academics typically get wrong about hip-hop?
+(Note: These are all short texts or audiovisual clips; please make sure you check them out before our first meeting!)

 - Ground Rules for the Classroom